About Our School

 Our Aims and Philosophy

-Value the opportunity to deepen our knowledge and understanding of new concepts and skills.
+value opportunities to broaden knowledge and deepen understanding of new concepts and skills

 The Rising Moon Name